chaoss/wg-evolution/metrics/Issues_New.md

 ## Implementation

 **Aggregators:**
 * Count.
-Total number of issues during the period.
+Total number of new issues during the period.
+* Ratio.
+Ratio of new issues over total number of issues during that period.

 **Parameters:**
 * Period of time.
-Start and finish date of the period.
+Start and finish date of the period during which issues are considered.
 Default: forever.
-    Period during which issues are considered.<br>

-* Criteria for source code.
+* Criterion for source code.
 Algorithm.
 Default: all issues are related to source code.
-    If we are focused on source code, we need a criteria for deciding whether an issues is related to the source code or not.<br>
+    If we focus on source code, we need a criterion for deciding whether an issue is related to the source code or not.<br>

 * Reopen as new.
 Boolean.
 Default: False.
-    Criteria for defining whether reopened issues are considered as new issues.
+    Criterion for defining whether reopened issues are considered as new issues.

 ### Filters

 * By actors (submitter, commenter, closer).
-Requires actor merging (merging ids corresponding to the same author).
+Requires merging identities corresponding to the same author.
 * By groups of actors (employer, gender... for each of the actors).
 Requires actor grouping, and likely, actor merging.

 ### Visualizations

-* Count per month over time
+* Count per time period over time
-* Count per group over time
+* Ratio per time period over time

+These could be grouped by applying the filters defined above.
 These could be represented as bar charts, with time running in the X axis.
 Each bar would represent proposals to change the code during a certain period (eg, a month).